israrkhanuet/nodejstask/README.md

 How to start ?
+Open two terminals from the first terminal type:
-1.cd backend than type command 'npm install'
+1.cd backend
+2.'npm install'
-2.npm start
+3.npm start

-than
+than in second terminal type:
-1.cd frontend than type command 'npm install'
+1.cd frontend
+2.npm install
-2.npm start
+3.npm start

+Now your app is ready...
+From the frontend you can see the backend function work..